Condo insurance — also known as an HO-6 policy — protects everything within the walls of your unit.Get a Quote

-By going through all your belongings, both big and small, you can adequately determine how much coverage you need.
+By going through all your personal belongings, both big and small, you can adequately determine how much insurance coverage you need.
 Plus, in the event of a claim, you can quickly determine what is missing.

-Because a condo policy has the additive of a master policy, you should thoroughly check it to make sure you are not under-insured or over-insured with your coverage.
+Because a condo policy has the additive of a master policy, you should thoroughly check it to make sure you are not under-insured or over-insured with your condo insurance coverage.
 If you assume your master policy covers something it doesn't, you risk not being insured.
 Furthermore, you could save yourself some premium by reducing your personal coverage because your HOA already covers something.

 Pay attention to coverage limits for specific items.
 If you purchase a new jewelry item that exceeds your policy’s limit, you risk not having sufficient coverage.
 Consider additional endorsements and floaters with any newly purchased valuable item.